Nihlus/zalloc/README.md

 ------------------------------------------------------------------------------------------------------------------------
 `size_t zsize(const void* mem)`

-Determines the size of a memory block allocated by `zfree`.
+Determines the size of a memory block allocated by `zalloc`.

 ### Benefits?
 All memory allocated by `zalloc` is zero-initialized on allocation, and is provided to the user as such.
 Nonsane